 There is nothing that I enjoy more than the teaching of science.
 The best way to learn science is by doing science, and I actively support student-centered research projects.
 Some of the more interesting ones include low pressure flame studies and pattern formation in fluid dynamics.
-As the academic director for the U.S. Physics team, I am responsible for the selection and training of the top high school physics students in the United States in order for them to compete in the International Physics Olympiad.
+As the academic director for the U.S. Physics Team from 2008 to 2018, I was responsible for the selection and training of the top high school physics students in the United States in order for them to compete in the International Physics Olympiad.

 Some exciting results: